wmichalak/product_category_classifier/readme.md

 cover pants.
 * some descriptions were just too vague and manual labelling was required.
 For example, the description:
 _Shop On Top at Urban Outfitters.
 We have all the latest styles and fashion trends you're looking for right here._
-* There were also images in this set that were not fashion items, they images were assigned to the other category.
+* There were also images in this set that were not fashion items; these images were assigned to the __other__ category.
-* Some images could not be downloaded and thus were left out of the test set and are designated by the nan category below.
+* Some images could not be downloaded and thus were left out of the test set and are designated by the __nan__ category below.
 * A summary report of the filename, assigned label, whether the download was complete, the description and url were saved in a file called val_database.csv (which is in the repository).